-Okay, we’re a couple of months into 2022 now.
-How are you doing with your New Year’s Resolutions?
+Okay, we’re a couple of months away from 2023 now.
+Are you planning any New Year’s resolutions?

-At LSEO, a lot of us swore we were going to start eating better, but it’s a little hard to do that when Pizza Fridays are considered are a foundational part of company policy.
+At LSEO, a lot of us swear we are going to start eating better, but it’s a little hard to do that when Pizza Fridays are considered are a foundational part of company policy.

 Even better, because I like you (yes, you specifically), I’m also going to provide a few helpful insider tips to make your business bigger, better, and more profitable than ever!

 What They Are: Core Web Vitals are a set of three metrics, each one measuring an important aspect of a page’s user experience.

 LCP, or Largest Contentful Paint, measures how long it takes for a page’s content to load.
 FID, or First Input Delay, measures how long it takes for a page to become fully interactive, i.e. how long it takes to respond to a user’s inputs.
 Finally, CLS, or Cumulative Layout Shift, measures the visual stability of a page and how the layout is affected by user interactions.

 Why They Matter: Having good Core Web Vitals is indeed vital.
 Why?
 Well, for one thing, they ensure a fast, response, and smooth user experience.
 Research (and common sense) shows that a good user experience keeps visitors on your website longer, which ultimately translates to more conversions.
 Pages with poor Core Web Vitals tend to frustrate users, causing them to leave your site and take their business elsewhere.

 Beyond that, the most powerful and popular search engine in the world, Google, has explicitly stated that it uses Core Web Vitals as a ranking factor for web pages, which means that the better your Core Web Vital performance is, the higher your page will show up in search results.